 Illustration of the study area in an offshore area west of Greenland.
 Source: Greenland Institute of Natural Resources.

 A recent article published by the ICES Journal of Marine Science highlights research investigating long-term trends in community metrics for an important halibut fishing ground, evaluating how the fish community has changed through time.

-Researchers from Greenland Institute of Natural Resources (GINR), Spain’s University of Vigo, and the American National Marine Fisheries Service have analyzed research survey data for the past 22 years in the important fishing ground of Greenland halibut to understand the effects of both climate and fishing pressure on stocks of bottom-dwelling fish species.
+Researcher Adriana Nogueira participating in the ECOTIP project from the Greenland Institute of Natural Resources (GINR), along with Aitor Lekanda from Spain’s University of Vigo, and Nick Tolimieri from the American National Marine Fisheries Service analysed research survey data for the past 22 years in the important fishing ground of Greenland halibut to understand the effects of both climate and fishing pressure on stocks of bottom-dwelling fish species.
 They studied data on 156 fish species caught in the period 1997-2019 from different depths: 400-800m, 800-1200m and 1200-1500m.

 Illustrations a and b showing changes in fish communities over time in shallow and deep waters.
 Source: Greenland Institute of Natural Resources.